 Poverty Learning Lab

 Understanding the complex issues and framework of poverty is an empowering tool to begin changing a community.
-Circles of Troup County offers several interactive workshops to help your group understand poverty and begin to make decisions to improve relationships across socioeconomic groups.
+Circles of Troup County offers interactive and experiential workshops to help your organization understand poverty and begin to make decisions to improve relationships across socioeconomic groups.

 Poverty is a reality for many individuals and families.
 But unless you’ve experienced poverty, it’s difficult to truly understand.
 The Poverty Simulation bridges that gap from misconception to understanding.
 The interactive immersion experience sensitizes participants to the realities of poverty.
 It is not a game, but based on real people and their lives.